FAIMS/burial-mounds-web/README.md

 This section will briefly discuss the important steps required to use this project to create a website.

 1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
 Refer to [configuration](#configuration) section for more information.
-2. Using the _record.html_ located inside the _\_layouts_ as a template, work through the file and change it according to your requirements.
+2. Using the _record.html_ located inside the \__layouts_ folder as a template, work through the file and change it according to your requirements.
 3. Auto generate Record pages using the script provided.
+Refer to the [auto generate page for each row](#auto-generate-page-for-each-row) section for more information.

-## Prerequisites
+# Prerequisites
 Need to have `Python 3.5.2` installed to run the script and also have `Jekyll` installed to test the website locally.
 It is also assume that you are using Ubuntu if you wish to test your website locally before uploading to Github Pages.

-*NOTE*: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
-Please refer to https://docs.python.org/3/installing/index.html if you need more information.
+**NOTE**: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
+Please refer to the [required Python module](#required-python-modules) section in regards to which modules is needed for the Python scripts provided.

+Please refer to https://docs.python.org/3/installing/index.html if you need more information on Python modules and how to install Python modules.

-### Required Python modules
+## Required Python modules
-The required modules to run the script is in the `requirements.txt` file.
+The required modules to run the Python scripts in \__import_ folder is in the `requirements.txt` file.
 Please download the modules listed in that file.

-### Installing Jekyll
+## Installing Jekyll
 Please refer to [Jekyll offical documentation](https://jekyllrb.com/docs/installation/) for instructions to install Jekyll on your system.

 If you are using a Windows system, please refer to the page regarding installing [Jekyll on Windows](https://jekyllrb.com/docs/installation/windows/).

-## Running Jekyll locally
+### Running Jekyll locally
 Assuming jekyll is installed, to see your website locally, open up the terminal at the root of the folder of the project.
 Type in the following command then press enter

 `bundle exec jekyll serve --config _config.yml,_config_dev.yml`

 Another option is to run the shell script _local_jekyll_build.sh_ located at the root path of this project.

-## Configuration
+# Configuration
 The \__config.yml_ file contains configuration options for the website.
 For basic configuration, do the following steps.

 1. Open the \__config.yml_ file and work through it.